SerkanYildirim-GitHub/IRCaseManager/README.md

 ## IR Health Check

-IR Health Check helps review the current incident response readiness posture of a system, team, or organization across areas such as preparation, detection and analysis, containment and evidence, communications, notification and reporting, and post-incident review.
+IR Health Check helps review the current incident response readiness posture of a system, team, or organization across areas such as <b>preparation, detection and analysis, containment and evidence, communications, notification and reporting, and post-incident review<b/>.

+It is designed to support a structured, <b>NIST</b>-informed view of incident response readiness and maturity.
 Its readiness model treats unanswered items as unverified gaps, supporting a cautious Zero Trust-style view of readiness.

 ## Technology